Spirals-Team/hadoop-benchmark/README.md

 #### 4.3.3 Run SWIM
  In this project, a SWIM example workloads is also provided.
  This concurrent scenario contains 50 concurrent MapReduce jobs.
- Users can launch this benchmark by the bellow command:
+ Users can launch this benchmark by the below command:
  ```sh
 	 $ ./benchmarks/swim/run.sh
  ```